 You don’t need to be a professional artist to come up with a compelling narrative and turn that concept into a reality.

-However, it’s easy to end up with something that falls short if you don’t take the time to plan out your ideas through a detailed storyboard.
+However, it’s easy to end up falling short of your goals if you don’t develop a detailed storyboard.

-Let’s take a look at some key storyboarding tips that every creator should be aware of.
+Let’s take a look at some key storyboarding tips that every creator should be aware of

 Storyboarding is the time to think of the big picture and how your content fits together as an organic whole.